 Back in Durban

 I arrived back in Durban happy to be in a more “connected” environment.
-The Seychelles are amazing, but are extremely isolated.
-I’m still reflecting about Seychelles nature, culture, and people, and my unique experiences on the islands.
+The Seychelles are amazing, but extremely isolated.
+I’m still reflecting about Seychelles nature, culture, and people, and my unique experiences.